 Best Value Stand Mixer for Bread Dough

 It has a 500 watt motor and is very strong and durable.
-The only issue with this particular mixer though, is that it doesn’t bode well to small amounts of dough unless you use this particular attachment, which is at an additional cost.
+One thing to note with this particular mixer though, is that you have to remember to use the dough extender attachment if you’re making small amounts of dough, but this is included with the purchase.

-For the price though, it handles bread dough exceptionally well, especially when you compare it to other stand mixers in a similar price range.
+For the price, the Bosch Universal handles bread dough exceptionally well, especially when you compare it to other stand mixers in a similar price range.
 (Check out the Bosch Universal Mixer here, a great family owned company that specialize in artisan bread baking equipment).

 Best Multi-Purpose Stand Mixer (Including Bread Dough)